Why am I being asked to prove my age online?

 One of the biggest changes is the introduction of age checks for online users.

-We break down exactly why you’re being asked to prove your age, how it works, what it means for your privacy and how we’re helping make age verification quick, easy and secure.
+We break down exactly why you’re being asked to prove your age, how it works, what it means for your privacy and how we’re helping make age checks quick, easy and secure.

 1. What is the Online Safety Act?

-2. Why are websites asking for stricter age verification instead of a simple tickbox?
+2. Why are websites asking for stricter age checks instead of a simple tickbox?

 3. Where will I need to prove my age?